Skip to content

 For a lot of people, blue is their favorite color.
 Whether it’s the idea of sea and sky, or the emotional connection many of us have with blue jeans remains to be seen.
 But blue and the blues also mean depression.

 And the color blue can even have an erotic connotation, as in blue movies.
+Plus there’s the current political connotation.

 And while I’ve never actually sat down and counted, I strongly suspect that of all the colors that show up in songs of any type, blue is likely to be the runaway favorite.
-But at Christmastime, it does get some competition from white, red, and green.
+But at Christmastime, it does get some serious competition from white, red, and green.

 A Look at Purple/Violet